moon-jam/discord-bot-Remote-Wake-On-LAN/README.md

 ## Overview

-This project is a Discord bot that uses the Wake-on-LAN protocol to remotely wake up a computer.
+This project is a Discord bot that uses the Wake-on-LAN protocol to remotely wake up a computer via a small server.
 The bot listens to commands sent in Discord messages and uses the `nmap` tool to check the state of the target machine.

 ## Features